creationix/howtonode.org/articles/express-mongodb.markdown

 A couple of things to notice here:

 1. We setup a route to handle the request for the css as a regular expression match.
-We then used the matched url segment to load a Sass file from the available views and `express` dynamically converts the Sass into CSS for us on the fly.
-In a production environment there are configuration options that can be passed to the `configure` method to make sure these views are cached but during development its rather useful to be able to change your Sass on the fly :)
+We then used the matched url segment to load a stylus file from the available views and `express` dynamically converts the stylus into CSS for us on the fly.
+In a production environment there are configuration options that can be passed to the `configure` method to make sure these views are cached but during development its rather useful to be able to change your stylus on the fly :)
-2. As express is treating the stylus to CSS rendering in exactly the same manner as the jade to HTML rendering we need to suppress the default `layout` behaviour as there is no meaningful layout here for our Sass.
+2. As express is treating the stylus to CSS rendering in exactly the same manner as the jade to HTML rendering we need to suppress the default `layout` behaviour as there is no meaningful layout here for our stylus.

-> Sass is to CSS as jade is to HTML.
-However reading Sass can be a little more complex as the hierarchy that is being described is really individual selectors.
-Lines that start at the same column and begin with a `:` are rules, these rules are applied to the hierarchy that they're found under, for example in the above Sass example the bottom most line of Sass `:background-color #ffa` is equivalent to the CSS `#articles .article .body {background-color: #ffa;}` this equivalence is due to the position of the start of this line relative to its parent lines :) (Easy really!)
+> Stylus is to CSS as jade is to HTML.
+However reading stylus can be a little more complex as the hierarchy that is being described is really individual selectors.
+Lines that start at the same column are rules.
+Rules are applied to the hierarchy that they're found under, for example in the above stylus example, the bottom most line of stylus `background-color #ffa` is equivalent to the CSS `#articles .article .body {background-color: #ffa;}` this equivalence is due to the position of the start of this line relative to its parent lines :) (Easy really!)

 ###Great, so how do I make my first post?###